ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ### Cholesky factorization

-This example shows how to compute the Cholesky factorization of a real square matrix in a unique non-packed layout.
+This example shows how to compute the Cholesky factorization of a real symmetric positive definite matrix A stored as a `basic_mdspan` with a unique non-packed layout.
 The algorithm imitates `DPOTRF2` in LAPACK 3.9.0.
 If `Triangle` is `upper_triangle_t`, then it computes the Cholesky factorization A = U^T U.  Otherwise, it computes the Cholesky factorization A = L L^T.  The function returns 0 if success, else k+1 if row/column k has a zero or NaN (not a number) diagonal entry.

 ```c++
 #include <linalg>